Using Moodle for teaching

-When the course ends, it is recommended to empty the Moodle course (Administration, Restore).
+When the course ends, it is recommended to empty the Moodle course (Administration, Reset).
 When the course is restored, the relation between the SIS syllabus and Moodle course is cancelled automatically.
 If the course is not emptied in Moodle, but you wish to cancel the relation between the SIS syllabus and Moodle course, the relation must be deleted manually in the SIS syllabus (Manage Moodle links, Delete relation).

 V Transferring grades from Moodle to SIS exams results report

 In order to transfer final results from the Moodle e-course to the SIS exam results report or continuing education programme results report, the final results in the final result column of the gradebook in the Moodle course need to be added in the same grading system as in the SIS syllabus and report.
 With differentiated assessment, the grades are on letter-scale from A to F and with non-differentiated assessment the grades are on the scale pass/fail.

 The exam report must be prepared in SIS in accordance with the Study Regulations.

 Requirements for importing final results from Moodle to the SIS report (exam results report or continuing education programme reports):